 By Heather Boushey, Ph.D.
 Senior Economist Center for American Progress Recent media reports claim that mothers are increasingly “opting out” of employment to stay home with their families.
-But according to a new study released by the Council on Contemporary Families and the Center for Economic and Policy Research, the 20-year trend has been […]Topics of Expertise: Division of Labor in Families / Labor & Workforce / Work & Family
+But according to a new study released by the Council on Contemporary Families and the Center for Economic and Policy Research, the 20-year trend has been in […]Topics of Expertise: Division of Labor in Families / Labor & Workforce / Work & Family

 By AnneMarie Murdock Research Intern Council on Contemporary Families Recent trends in U.S. sexual education and reproductive health policies threaten to jeopardize the significant progress made during the 1980s and 1990s in improving teen sexual health domestically and HIV/STD infection rates, unwanted pregnancies, and reproductive health care worldwide.
 This is due to many reasons, one […]Topics of Expertise: Fertility,Reproduction & Sexual Health / Gender & Sexuality / Health & Illness / Health Care / Reproductive Health / Singles & Dating

 By M. V. Lee Badgett Professor of Economics University of Massachusetts, Amherst As a way to understand what might happen, some writers have looked to the experience of those Scandinavian countries that pioneered giving a marriage-like status to gay and lesbian couples.
 Denmark adopted such a law in 1989, Norway in 1993, Sweden in 1994, […]Topics of Expertise: Gender & Sexuality / LGBTQ Partnering & Families / Marriage & Divorce